wp-plugins/customericare-livechat/readme.txt

 = Do I need any other software? =

 No. All you need is a computer with an internet connection.

+= Can I get an extension if I’m not decided to buy yet? =

+Of course.
+Just comment on the support thread.

 == is there a paid version for power users? ==